 Lake Ratva

-Lake Ratva is a lake in Ida-Viru County, Estonia, 140 kilometers east of the Estonian capital of Tallinn.
-Lake Ratva is 56 meters above sea level.
-Mainly mixed forest grows around Lake Ratva.| Tap on a place to explore it |
+Lake Ratva is a lake in Estonia.
+It is located in Metsküla in Alutaguse Parish, Ida-Viru County, 140 kilometers east of the Estonian capital of Tallinn.
+Mainly mixed forest grows around Lake Ratva.- Type: Lake

 - Description: lake in Alutaguse Rural Municipality, Estonia